 While substantial research covers current control and synchronization of grid-connected photovoltaic (PV) inverters, issues concerning control of the PV input voltage deserve more attention, as they equally affect the reliable and stable operation of the system.
-Hence, this paper analyses the PV voltage regulation in the single-stage single-phase PV inverter.
+Hence, this article analyses the PV voltage regulation in the single-stage single-phase PV inverter.
 In contrast to previous work, the PV source influence on the input voltage dynamic is analytically formalized, exposing a potential instability when the PV source is operating in its constant current region.
 A traditional proportional-integral PV voltage controller fails to ensure a consistent and stable voltage regulation.
 On the other hand, this issue is resolved by the proposed feedback linearization based controller.
 The new controller is validated on a test setup comprising of a PV source emulating a 1.2 kW PV array, interfaced to a single-phase inverter connected to a grid emulator.
-Confirming the issues predicted by the theoretical analysis, the experiments subsequently prove two main advantages of the proposed controller.
-Firstly, PV voltage regulation instability is eliminated when the PV array operates in its constant current region.
-Secondly, the PV voltage transient behavior is now independent from the operating point of the PV source.
+Confirming the issues predicted by the theoretical analysis, the experiments prove two main advantages of the proposed controller.
+First, PV voltage regulation instability is eliminated when the PV array operates in its constant current region.
+Second, the PV voltage transient behavior is now independent of the operating point of the PV source.